 WHY CLERMONT-FERRAND AND INCLUSIVE DIGITAL TRANSFORMATION?
 Clermont-Ferrand, with its rich industrial heritage and commitment to innovation, provides a unique context for the conference.
 The city's ongoing initiatives in digital skills development and technology adoption offer valuable insights into the challenges and opportunities of digital transformation from the ground up.
 The city offers an ideal location for fostering collaboration between the Global South and Global North on socially inclusive digital transformation.
 Policymakers, practitioners, and academics from across the world will gather to interact, engage and learn from each other's expertise, experiences, knowledge, and insights, paving a way for positive action.
 The organising partners, all having a base in the city, bring to the conference their rich experience in this domain, which is also at the core of the Pôle Clermontois de Développement International (PCDI).
 GDN is leading global efforts to build a community of researchers and evaluators across LMICs to better understand the socio-economic impacts of digital public infrastructure (DPI) and make this knowledge accessible to policymakers.
-CERDI is involved in various research projects analysing the potential of the digital revolution in promoting development prospects, mobilising innovative data sources to address key research questions.
+CERDI is involved in research projects analysing the potential of the digital revolution in promoting development prospects, mobilising innovative data sources to address key research questions.
+FERDI through its Digital Trust Chair has partnered with public and private actors to study, analyse and formulate recommendations to promote the digital transformation of African economies.
 WHAT MAKES THIS CONFERENCE UNIQUE?